dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 for the sake of simplicity:

 \infrule{isMonad(T_{11}) \andalso isMonad(T_{12}) \andalso isMonad(T_{21}) \andalso isMonad(T_{22}) \\ isCompatible(T_{11}, T_{21}) \andalso T_{12} \equiv_\alpha T_{22}}{isCompatible(T_{11}\ T_{12}, T_{21}\ T_{22})}

+{>> Are the types in the above rule well-kinded?
+How can you apply a monad to a monad?
+A monad expects a type parameter of kind * but here the argument is of kind * -> *.
+What gives? <<}

 On the other hand, when the result type is not a monad, we use $isCompatible$ for them as well: